The cyclic flats of $\mathcal{L}$-polymatroids: Introduction

-In this paper we consider the theory of polymatroids in the context of more general lattices, with the main focus on complemented, modular lattices.
-We call a non-negative, bounded, increasing, submodular function defined on a lattice $\mL$ an $\mL$-polymatroid.
-We introduce the concept of a cyclic flat of an $\mL$-polymatroid.
+In this paper, we consider the theory of polymatroids in the context of more general lattices, with the main focus on finite complemented modular lattices, which comprise a more general class than subset and subspace lattices.
+More precisely, any finite complemented modular lattice is a direct product of a Boolean lattice and projective geometries \cite[Chapter 4, Section 7]{birkhoff_lattice}.
+We define an $\mL$-polymatroid as a non-negative, bounded, increasing, and submodular function on a lattice $\mL$.
+We introduce the concept of a cyclic flat of an $\mL$-polymatroid when $\mathcal{L}$ is complemented and modular.
 Our main contribution is to extend the results of \cite{AlfByr22,bonin_demier,Csirm20} to the more general setting of an $\mL$-polymatroid.
-That is, we derive a cryptomorphism for $\mL$-polymatroids in terms of a weighted lattice of cyclic flats $\mZ \subseteq \mL$, along with the ranks of the atoms of $\mL$.
-To achieve this, we propose a list of cyclic flat axioms that a weighted lattice $\mZ$ must satisfy in order to be embedded into the weighted lattice $\mL$ of an $\mL$-polymatroid as its lattice of cyclic flats.
+That is, we derive a cryptomorphism for $\mL$-polymatroids in terms of a weighted lattice of cyclic flats $(\mZ,\lambda)$, along with the ranks of the atoms of $\mL$.
+To achieve this, we propose a list of cyclic flat axioms that a weighted lattice $(\mZ,\lambda)$ must satisfy in order to be embedded into the weighted lattice $(\mL,\rho)$ of an $\mL$-polymatroid as its lattice of cyclic flats.

 We remark that generalizations of matroids and polymatroids have been in the literature for some time.
 In \cite{faigle}, matroid theory was extended from Boolean lattices to partially ordered sets.
-There have been several papers on {\em supermatroids}, in which matroid theory on various classes of lattices are considered, such as distributive and modular lattices \cite{Dunstan,MAEHARA_supermat,tardos_supermat,WILD_supermat}.
+There have been several papers on supermatroids, in which matroid theory on various classes of lattices is considered, such as distributive and modular lattices \cite{Dunstan,MAEHARA_supermat,tardos_supermat,WILD_supermat}.
 More recently, $q$-analogues of matroids and polymatroids have been studied \cite{JP18,BCJ_JCTB,bcij,gpr_q_complex,gorla2019rank,shiromoto19}.
-However, with the exception of \cite{alfarano2023critical}, as far as the authors are aware, generalizations of {\em polymatroids} to arbitrary finite modular complemented lattices have not been given much consideration.
+However, there are yet relatively few works on generalizations of polymatroids to arbitrary finite complemented modular lattices; see \cite{alfarano2023critical,GorlaSalizz_Latroid,Vertigan2004Latroids}.